cold-soda-jay/blenderMotorFactory/README.md

 #### Save Model in Blender

-When you modified some motor manuelly and want to save the model and property value part by part, you can choose **Save the model** and then give the loaction where you want to save the model.
+When you modified some motor manually and want to save the model and property value part by part, you can choose **Save the model** and then give the loaction where you want to save the model.
 Then the model you created will be saved.

 <div align="center"><img src="pic/save.png" alt="Image" style="zoom:0%;" /></div>